a1-Raza/personal-website/README.md

 # personal-website (To become CS-Portfolio-Builder)

 Welcome to my repository!
-This project is going to be a portfolio building web app for users, tailored for Comp Sci students, to share themselves and their work.
+While this project started as a personal portfolio, it is now going to be a portfolio building web app for other users, with the goal of tailoring to Comp Sci students, to share themselves and their work.

 Built with TypeScript Next.js and React.